-As a consequence of exhibiting an overshoot behavior, adult steelhead must migrate further, expend greater amounts of energy and may be in poorer condition when entering their natal tributary.
-This may lead to lower reproductive success of overshoots due to their poor condition or the possible later arrival timing of overshoots may reduce the likelihood of reaching distant spawning locations in their natal streams.
-For example, Yakima steelhead that overshoot to PRD and subsequently detected at Prosser Dam in the lower Yakima River must migrate a minimum of 200 km (100 km each way) more than had they been a direct migrant to Yakima River.
 The influence of overshoot return behavior on run timing at Prosser Dam [PRO] was examined using the monthly counts of known Yakima origin steelhead overshoots detected at PRD and subsequently detected at PRO compared to non-overshoots detected at PRO.
 The cumulative monthly count of overshoot steelhead was compared to non-overshoot steelhead using a Kolmogorov-Smirnov (KS) test.

 All statistical analyses were conducted using R software (R Core Team 2015).
 In all regression analysis, Likelihood Ratio Tests (LRTs) were used for model selection and goodness of fit (GOF) test were used to assess model fit.
 Residuals were examined for outliers, and assumptions for linearity, independence, and normality and homogeneity in normal linear regression were assessed using diagnostic plots.